uploadcare/uploadcare-wordpress/uploadcare/readme.txt

 Press "Upload/Insert" to insert some media.
 You will see, that new tab "Uploadcare" is available.

-Upload a file using widget and press "Store File".
+Upload a file using widget.

-When the file is stored a new page with file operations will be available.
+Crop the file.
+Only cropped area will be inserted.

-Apply operations and press "Insert Into Post".
+Press "Store and Insert".
 The image will be inserted in your post.

 == Changelog ==